Skip to main content

 1. Check index status: ask your agent to show index stats and confirm the status is indexed (not indexing or not_indexed)

-2. Verify files are not ignored: check .gitignore, .contextignore, and CODE_CUSTOM_IGNORE for overly broad patterns
+2. Verify files are not ignored: check .gitignore, .contextignore, and the ignorePatterns parameter for overly broad patterns

 3. Broaden your query: semantic search works best with natural language; instead of "getUserById", try "user retrieval by ID"